grking8/homepage/_posts/2018-10-21-regular-expression-basics-with-egrep.md

 `.` is shorthand for a character class that matches all possible characters.

-However, `.` is a normal text character inside a character class (which makes sense as otherwise you would have a character class inside a character class).
+However, `.` is a normal text character inside a character class.

 Suppose you wanted a regex to match the date 19th March 1976.